uakroncs2/project4/README.md

 ## Rubric

  * [20%] Your program must compile and run on our knuth linux server.
 TEST THIS!
-IF IT DOESNT COMPILE YOU LOSE 20% OFF THE TOP!
+IF IT DOESNT COMPILE YOU LOSE 20% OFF THE TOP AND I CANT TEST FUNCTIONALITY!

- * [60%] Your program must correctly sort using each sorting method and the method muxt be implemented correctly
+ * [60%] Your program must correctly sort using each sorting method and the method must be implemented correctly
    * Bubble Sort [10%]
    * Insertion Sort [10%]
    * Merge Sort [20%]